sundarnagarajan/rdp-xl200c-linux/README.md

 | Dimensions | 25mm(H) x 120mm(W) x 120mm(D) |
 | Weight | 220 grams |
 | Mounting Option | Desktop / Monitor Back (VESA mount ?) |

+## Where have we reached

+Apparently the device can boot Linux using my remastered RDP Thinbook ISO (16.04 and 18.04)
+-